 This is an easy batter that comes together using just two bowls.

-- FRESH CORN!
-Sweet corn sliced right off the cob has the best flavor.
+- Fresh corn: Sweet corn kernels sliced right off the cob have the best flavor.
 You can use the same amount of drained frozen corn if you can't find corn on the cob.
 It may still add a bit more moisture to the batter.

 - Since we are only using cornmeal, we really need a lot of rising agents, so buttermilk, baking powder, and baking soda are all necessary.